Jason Pominville: Professional

-Buffalo Sabres
+Buffalo Sabres (2003–2013)

 Pominville was drafted 55th overall in the second round by the Buffalo Sabres in the 2001 NHL Entry Draft.
 He played for the Sabres' minor league affiliate, the Rochester Americans of the American Hockey League (AHL), until the 2005–06 season, when he earned a roster spot with Buffalo.

 To begin the 2005–06 campaign, Pominville had initially been waived by the Sabres.
 Clearing waivers, he continued to play in the minors until he was called up a few months into the season.
 He scored his first NHL goal on November 27, 2005 – a powerplay goal against Olaf Kölzig in a 3–2 win against the Washington Capitals.
 Pominville quickly became an integral part of the Sabres line-up and finished the rest of the season with the Sabres with 18 goals in 57 games.
 In the 2006 playoffs, he recorded a hat-trick in Game 2 of the first round against the Philadelphia Flyers.
 Later in the Sabres' playoff run, he scored the series-clinching goal in the second round against the Ottawa Senators – a shorthanded effort in overtime of Game 5.
 It marked the first time in NHL history that a playoff series was decided by an overtime shorthanded goal.
 Buffalo announcer Rick Jeanneret marked this occasion with a call that is now famous in Buffalo hockey lore: "Oh, now do you believe?
 Now do you believe?
 These guys are good, scary good!"
 The Sabres had qualified as the fourth seed in the playoffs after failing to qualify the previous three seasons.